We evoke empathy and empower people to eradicate child exploitation. We produce original media as a catalyst to accomplish this.

 Our Production Team

 Our production team has extensive experience capturing stories surrounding complex social issues in dozens of countries and cultures.
-Each member of our group is a relentless advocate for people and our planet.
+Each member of our group is a relentless advocate for people.
 This passion is infused into each of our projects.
 The team has diverse production experience with award winning documentaries, feature films, TV and broadcast, photo-journalism, ad agency media, media curricula, demographic specific campaigns and more.

 iEmpathize has specifically strengthened the impact of TAT by the production of the TAT training DVD.
 The training DVD iE created for TAT is so compelling that it immediately began opening doors in the trucking industry for TAT to form partnerships so that drivers and truck stop employees could be trained.
 In a day where the medium of technology accounts for a significant portion of how people communicate and learn, iE media has played a vital role in helping us package the TAT message in a compelling and inspirational way, thus enabling TAT to educate, equip, empower and mobilize a major player in the transportation industry to become modern day abolitionists.